 These classic Peppermint Meringue Cookies are perfect for your Christmas cookie tray!
-They are light and airy and easy to make.
+Meringue drops are light, airy, festive, and easy to make.

 These peppermint meringue cookies are the perfect treat if you are looking for something light, airy, and a little different from the usual chocolate treats.

-They are crispy, have the perfect amount of peppermint flavor, and they are easy to make.
+They are crispy, have the perfect amount of peppermint flavor, and are simple to make.

-I wanted to make sure they weren’t the average cookie you may see every year.
+I was in the mood for something different, and that is when this meringue cookie recipe was born!
+I wanted to make sure these meringue drops weren’t the average cookie you may see every year.

 About these Peppermint Meringue Cookies: